 I think adding some cozy string lights and hanging fabrics on rustic poles could really make this area even better.
 It would give both shade and a nice ambiance.

-Creating a Cozy Western Garden Retreat
+Building a Cozy Western Garden Retreat

 I love designing western garden landscapes that are inspired by the desert and wide open ranges, with lots of rocky features mixed in.
 I like to use drought-resistant plants, sturdy driveways, and materials like gravel, wood, and natural stone to give it that rustic ranch feel.
 The best part is, these outdoor designs are low-maintenance and perfect for creating a relaxed and natural atmosphere.